jean-paullizotte/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Azure Cloud Shell window, the command has been entered is we are prompted for the name of the resource group we want to deploy to.](images/stepbystep/media/image44.png "Azure Cloud Shell window")

 2. Enter the name of a resource group you want to deploy the resources to (i.e. TailspinToysRG).
 If it does not already exist, the template will create it.
 Then, press **Enter**.

+**NOTE:** You may want to use the resource group supplied in the portal, as creating other resource groups in the subscription may be limited.

 3. Next, we're prompted to enter an Azure region (location) where we want to deploy our resources to (i.e. westus, centralus, eastus).
 Some examples are suggested by our command.

+**NOTE:** Again, since the resource group is existing, you may want to choose the current loction, which is eastus.

     ![In the Azure Cloud Shell window, we are prompted for the location we want to deploy to.](images/stepbystep/media/image45.png "Azure Cloud Shell window")